 Printmaking, drawing, landscape, environment, cross-cultural, Indigenous Australian Art, Asia Pacific Arts, Art Theory, Contemporary Art, Deleuze, Art-Science dialogues, Phenomenology.

-Course and unit design of Bachelor and Diploma of Visual Arts at Charles Darwin University and UTAS.
+Course and unit design of Bachelor and Diploma of Visual Arts at Charles Darwin University.

-Unit Design of 1st year Critical Practice modules in the Bachelor of Fine Arts, UTAS
+Unit Design and coordination of Critical Practice module in the Bachelor of Fine Arts, UTAS

 Unit Design and coordination of Drawing and Printmaking Major Studios, UTAS